SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 ### Pass by reference

 To solve this problem we can pass arguments *by reference*.
-When we call and pass by reference, actual and formal parameters refers to the **same memory location**, so when changes are made to the formal parameters, also actual parameters will change.
-In this way we associate these two types of parameters.
+When we call and pass by reference, actual and formal parameters refer to the **same memory location**, so when changes are made to the formal parameters, also actual parameters will change.
+In this way we associate these two types of parameters as a singular entity.

-In practice, the *invoked* function and the *invoking* function the same variables and the eventual changes get  reflected on both parameters.
+In practice, the *invoked* function and the *invoking* function have the same parameters and the eventual changes get reflected on both sides.

 There are two ways to do this.

 To pass by reference is by prefixing each formal parameter with an ampersand symbol **`&`** in the signature of the function.

 In our case the solution will be:
 ```cpp {1}